terchris/urbalurba-runner/README.md

 - Monitors a specific GitHub repository
 - Configurable to build and push containers to a local microk8s registry
 - Customizable through environment variables
-- Includes a self-test mechanism for easy verification
+- Includes a self-test mechanism for easy verification (Node.js, Python, and C#)
 - Supports multi-architecture builds (ARM64 and AMD64)

 ## Prerequisites